It’s a big weekend for the film industry with the British Academy Film Awards happening in two events on Saturday 10th and Sunday 11th April.

 So, is it resilience that makes some people able to pick themselves and ‘go again’ when faced with challenges?
 Resilient people certainly have innately strong resources that help them to deal with pressure and bounce back from setbacks.
 Ideal qualities in the Performing Arts where rejection happens all too often.
-However, although unique in context, persistence in pursuit of career aspirations and more generally an ability to overcome challenges at work extends beyond Acting, and is invaluable in a range of other careers.
+But persistence in pursuit of career aspirations and more generally an ability to overcome challenges at work extends beyond the film industry.
+These are invaluable skills in a range of other careers – particularly right now.
 So, what are the key traits of a person who is resilient at work?

 Resilient professionals feel comfortable in their own skin and have a strong sense of self.
 Even if they don’t have all the skills and knowledge required to overcome a problem, they are confident in their abilities and resourcefulness to acquire what they need.
 Whilst generally ‘can do’ by nature, they are able to say ‘no’ very clearly when appropriate.
 They can also deal positively with criticism and rejection, something that those in the entertainment business contend with on a regular basis.

 Mental and emotional flexibility helps resilient professionals deal with the volume of tasks, interactions and information that make up the working day.
-They are creative, adaptable people who are able to improvise when needed.
+They are creative, adaptable people who can improvise when needed.